-Next week Thursday, hundreds of thousands of people will flock to the tzion of the Belzer Ruv, Reb Aharon z”l.
+Tomorrow, Tuesday, is the Yahrtzeit of the Belzer Ruv, Reb Aharon z”l.

 The Imrei Emes of Gur said about the Ruv z”l, that even if he would have lived several hundred years earlier he would have been a novelty.
 In the generation before and after the Holocaust, he was definitely an unbelievable novelty.

-The Kedushah and Holiness of the Ruv z”l was extraordinary.
+The Kedushah of the Ruv z”l was extraordinary.
 The Ruv z”l never did anything purposelessly, everything had a deeper meaning.
 He always sat at the edge of his chair and never did anything for leisure or comfort.
-His madreigos and kedushah in eating are unfathomable to us.
+His Madreigos and Kedushah in eating are unfathomable to us.

 Although he was so detached from this world, he cherished every Jew, even the ones who were very far from Yiddishkeit, and saw only good in them.

 When talking about Eretz Yisroel, one was never allowed to talk negatively in the presence of the Ruv z”l.
-Once, there was fruit from Eretz Yisroel laying on the table, and one of the gabbaim said that they are small and bitter.
-Upon hearing those words, the Ruv z”l was taken aback and ordered him to repeat three times “The fruit are beautiful, big, and sweet”.
+Once, there were some fruits from Eretz Yisroel laying on the table, and one of the gabbaim said that they are small and bitter.
+Upon hearing these words, the Ruv z”l was taken aback and ordered him to repeat three times “The fruits are beautiful, big, and sweet”.